teor2345/privcount/doc/CounterTests.markdown

 - ExitWebStreamByteCount
     See the port variant notes under ExitInteractiveCircuitCount.

-- ExitStreamByteRatio: ".Tally.ExitStreamByteRatio.bins[-1][2] == 1"
+- ExitStreamByteRatio: '.Tally.ExitStreamByteRatio.bins[-1][2] == 1'
     The total count of all bins also matches the ExitStreamCount.
-    Chutney only sends (writes) bytes, so every stream will be in the highest bin.
-(TODO: test reads and test zero writes.)
+    Chutney only sends Outbound bytes, so every stream will be in the highest bin.
+(TODO: test Inbound bytes and test zero Outbound.)

 - ExitInteractiveStreamByteRatio
 - ExitOtherPortStreamByteRatio